ThaddeusWu/ScIsoX/README.md

 *A comprehensive toolkit for analysing isoform expression patterns at single-cell resolution*

 ```
 Wu S and Schmitz U (2025).
-ScIsoX: A Multidimensional Framework for Measuring Transcriptomic Complexity in Single-Cell Long-Read Sequencing Data.
+ScIsoX: A Multidimensional Framework for Measuring Isoform-Level Transcriptomic Complexity in Single Cells.
 ```

 ---